-There are many reasons why parents choose to homeschool their children, including religious reasons, dissatisfaction with the quality of their local school system, parenting styles, or economic reasons.
+There are many reasons why parents choose to homeschool their children, including religious reasons, dissatisfaction with the local school system, parenting styles, or economic reasons.
 Other parents may have religious beliefs that make them uncomfortable sending their child to a secular school.
 Some parents choose to homeschool because they want to be able to decide how their child spends their day.
 Other parents might simply prefer the flexibility that comes with not having strict work hours.
 In my case, my child has a special condition which is not suitable for regular school.

 How does homeschooling work in the Philippines?

 A public school or a private school with a homeschool permit may offer this option.
+These services are either associated with a DepEd-accredited school or coordinated with the DepEd Schools Division.
 The duties of the school are: Designating a parent or guardian as a learning facilitator; registering learners through the Learning Information System; ensuring registration through the Learning Information System.
-These services are either associated with a DepEd accredited school or coordinated with the DepEd Schools Division.

 How to Start Homeschooling

 So, if you’re eager to start homeschooling, remember there’s no set age or grade level to begin.
 It’s totally up to you and your child’s readiness to learn.
 You can even decide to homeschool for a year or two or make it a long-term educational journey.
 There are no strict rules or timelines!
 Some parents choose to homeschool their toddlers, while others wait until their child is in high school.
 The decision is completely up to you.
 As long as your child is capable of learning the material you’ve chosen to teach them, you can start homeschooling at any time.